Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Experiments

 \subsection{Implementation}

 LENS was implemented in PyTorch based on the maskrcnn-benchmark project~\cite{massa2018mrcnn}.
 The backbone of LENS were initialized with an ImageNet pretrained model.
-We used rectified Adam (RAdam)~\cite{liu2019radam} to train LENS for 8 epochs and set the base learning rate to 0.0001, then reduced it to 1/10 after the 4th and 6th epochs.
+We used rectified Adam (RAdam)~\cite{liu2019radam} to train LENS for 8 epochs.
+We set the base learning rate to 0.0001, then reduced it to 1/10 after the 4th and 6th epochs.
 It took LENS 54ms to process a slice during inference on a Quadro RTX 6000 GPU.
 When training LENS, each batch had 4 images sampled from the same dataset~\cite{Wang2019universal}, where each image consisted of 9 axial CT slices for 3D feature fusion~\cite{Yan2019MULAN}.
-The training data in each dataset contained positive slices (with existing annotations or mined MAs) and randomly sampled negative slices (may contain uncertain lesions).
+The training data in each dataset contained positive slices (with existing annotations or mined MAs) and randomly sampled negative slices (without lesions).
 Their ratio is 2:1 in each epoch.
 Since the datasets have different sizes, we tried to reweight the samples in the loss function, but no improvement was observed.
-For MA mining, we empirically chose the IoU threshold as $ \theta=0.5 $, the distance threshold for intra-patient lesion matching as $ \delta=0.15 $, the detection score threshold for cross-dataset lesion mining as $ \sigma=0.5 $.
+For MA mining, we empirically chose the distance threshold for intra-patient lesion matching as $ \delta=0.15 $, the detection score threshold for cross-dataset lesion mining as $ \sigma=0.5 $.

 The 3D FPR was initialized with ImageNet pretrained ResNet-18 using inflated 3D~\cite{Carreira2017I3D}.
-We used RAdam to train it for 6 epochs and set the base learning rate to 0.0002, then reduced it to 1/10 after the 2nd and 4th epochs.
+We used RAdam to train it for 6 epochs.
+We set the base learning rate to 0.0002, then reduced it to 1/10 after the 2nd and 4th epochs.
 The batch size was 32.
 When training FPR, the positive and negative samples were the TP and FP proposals of LENS on the training set of DeepLesion.
-If the key-slice IoU (see Sec.~\ref{subsec:mam:propa}) of a proposal and an annotation or MA is larger than $ \theta $, it is considered a TP.
+If the key-slice IoU (Sec.~\ref{subsec:mam:propa}) of a proposal and an annotation or MA is larger than $ \theta $, it is considered a TP.
 It is an FP if its IoU is smaller than $ \theta_{\text{FP}} $ with any annotation, MA, or uncertain lesion.
 We used $ \theta=0.5, \theta_{\text{FP}}=0.3 $.
+Note that all IoU threshold $ \theta $ in this paper was set to 0.5.
 The ratio of TP and FP is 1:2 in each epoch.